 Here’s a cute conversation Hubby and I had about this fondant basket…

-My husband was on my blog today and all of a sudden, he asked me: “Hey Abeer… how come you didn’t do a post on that basket?”
+He was on my blog today and all of a sudden, asked: “Hey Abeer… how come you didn’t do a post on that basket?”

 Me: “HUH?
 What basket?”

 Him: “You know the one with all those yellow flowers?”

 Ain’t my husband the SWEETEST?
 He remembers everything I make…heheheh.

 After our little conversation, I went scouring through my folders and found the pictures!

 I just LOVE this basket, especially the “weave” pattern.

 It just makes it look so REAL!